System Design Space

 Why this is the right follow-up to Hands-On LLM

-If Hands-On Large Language Models explains what happens inside the model, this book explains how to build a working agentic system around that model.
+If Hands-On Large Language Models explains how the model itself works, this book explains how to build a working agentic system around it.

-Transformer internals, tokens, embeddings, inference behavior, and core model limitations.
+Transformer internals, tokens, embeddings, inference behavior, and the model's core limitations.

 Step 2: design the agentic application

-Memory, tools, planning, reflection, and multi-agent coordination as separate engineering work.
+Memory, tools, planning, self-checking, and multi-agent coordination as a distinct engineering problem.

 Related chapter